- Home

 Partners in Energy

-The City and County of Broomfield have been selected to participate in Xcel Energy’s Partners in Energy.
-Working in this program, the City and County is educating residents and businesses on how to make energy efficiency upgrades that will save constituents money on their utility bill.
+The City and County of Broomfield (CCOB) is currently a participating city in Xcel Energy’s Partners in Energy program.
+CCOB utilizes Partners in Energy to assist with educating residents and businesses on how to make energy efficiency upgrades and how to take advantage of available incentives.

 Energy Efficiency